 It’s a quickly growing field of expertise and more experienced project management professionals can earn a six-figure salary.

 If project management interests you, College Choice has published a ranking of the Best Online Bachelor’s Degrees in Project Management.
-If you’re looking for a flexible advanced degree, we’ve also ranked the Best Online Master’s Degree in Project Management.
+If you’re looking for an advanced degree, we’ve also ranked the Best Residential Master’s and Best Online Master’s Degrees in Project Management.

 Are you good at building and maintaining relationships?
 Do you think you have what it takes to spin a “PR disaster” into something good?
 From wardrobe malfunctions, IT failures, and ill-timed ads, nearly every industry and business needs good PR professionals to put out the fires.